 We’ve now seen two of the three poisonous snakes that in Pennsylvania- the copperhead we spotted at Cowans Gap State Park last year and this big guy!

 The only poisonous PA snake we haven’t run into is the eastern massasauga rattlesnake.
 He looks like the timber rattler’s shorter, fatter cousin, so we’ll be keeping an eye out!

-The Pennsylvania Fish and Boat Commission has a newsletter for children that we keep on board Axl Roads to refer to in these snakey situations that is super helpful.
+The Pennsylvania Fish and Boat Commission put out a brief newsletter for children that we keep on board Axl Roads to refer to in these snakey situations that is super helpful.
 Check it out so you know what to look out for!

 3 Best Things About Hyner Run State Park